-&lt;sup>2 For more detail regarding the framework for identifying and outlining issues for consideration, please see Appendix Two.
+For more detail regarding the framework for identifying and outlining issues for consideration, please see Appendix Two.

 - d) at times it will be appropriate for matters considered by the Charity to be discussed with relevant stakeholders in person.
-This approach, however, has limitations and is adopted only if the Committee is of the view that the issue cannot be adequately addressed in writing.
-It is vital that any oral discussions on behalf of the Charity are only conducted in a controlled manner which allows the Secretariat to maintain its general supervisory role over all FMLC work and representations.
-In particular, discussions on behalf of FMLC other than in writing will only be conducted with the prior approval of the Committee, which will set out the scope of matters to be covered and the individual(s) who are authorised to undertake the discussions, a member of the Secretariat or a Committee Member will always be present and the content of any discussion will be recorded in writing and reported to the Committee at the earliest opportunity. - 1.9 The Charity also acts as a bridge to the judiciary, helping the U.K. courts to remain upto-date with developments in financial markets practice.
+It is vital that any oral discussions on behalf of the Charity are conducted in a controlled manner which allows the Secretariat to maintain its general supervisory role over all FMLC work and representations. - 1.9 The Charity also acts as a bridge to the judiciary, helping the U.K. courts to remain up to date with developments in financial markets practice.
 It carries out this role primarily by organising seminars to brief senior members of the judiciary on aspects of wholesale financial markets practice of which they might not otherwise be aware.
-FMLC also holds a number of educational events each year which are not aimed solely at the judiciary and which are attended by interested parties. - 1.10 FMLC is also tasked with liaison with the members of two international forums, originally established by central banks that have a regulatory role in the leading global financial centres.
+FMLC also holds a number of educational events3 each year which are not aimed solely at the judiciary and which are attended by interested parties. - 1.10 FMLC is also tasked with liaison with the members of two international forums, originally established by central banks that have a regulatory role in the leading global financial centres.
 The first of these is the Quadrilateral Group, of which there are four members: the European Financial Markets Lawyers Group ("EFMLG") in Frankfurt; the Financial Markets Lawyers Group ("FMLG") in New York; the Financial Law Board ("FLB") in Tokyo; and the FMLC in London.
-The Forum members discuss global issues of concern to the financial markets and they meet at least annually for a one to two day conference.
+The Forum members discuss global issues of concern to the financial markets and they typically meet at least annually for a one-to-two-day conference.
 The second is a group of seven members (the "ICI Group") comprising the four organisations mentioned above and three similar groups from Switzerland, Hong Kong and Singapore.
 The ICI Group aims to meet by video or teleconference every five or six months.
 Both forums promote the free exchange of knowledge and ideas-which enables the FMLC to enhance the quality, range and depth of its research output-and they facilitate coordination on legal issues of mutual concern.